Skip to main content

 “Yes, you might lose $23 per paycheck between a healthcare increase and a raise,” he says.
 “But your insurance is locked in for three years - and your pay keeps going up.”

 Union dues fund our contract negotiations that protect employee wages and benefits.
-AFSCME’s state master team fought back over $330 million in insurance costs the employer tried to shift onto workers.
+Our AFSCME state master team fought back nearly $300 million in insurance costs the employer tried to shift onto workers.
 That affected not only MnDOT but other AFSCME state employees.
 Over the last decade alone, AFSCME members have fought to keep or improve money-saving benefits such as sick leave and vacation accruals, deferred compensation banks (the option to convert overtime to deferred comp or cash out once per year), stable insurance, and our defined-benefit pension retirement plan.

 “We pay more in union dues per month than our insurance increases,” Andrew points out.
 “And that’s because members stayed engaged.”